thomaxxl/safrs/docs/fastapi-security.md

 run on the application's event loop.
 A body-reading dependency observes the original cached body, never a POST stream relabelled as GET.

+`docs_dependencies` are installed as native FastAPI route dependencies for `/docs`, `/redoc`, `/openapi.json`, and `/swagger.json`.
+Nested `Depends` and `Security`, overrides, caching, and generator cleanup therefore work normally.
+Configured documentation protection is never disabled by DEBUG logging.
+SAFRS warns once if model authorization is configured while documentation remains public.

 ## Migration from PR #200's implicit replay

 Keep auditing, rate limiting, client setup, and ordinary route authentication in